• Home

 Payment method:

 When it's time to pay for your items, check there's a 'closed padlock' icon in the browser's address bar.
 Use a credit card when shopping online, if you have one.
 Most major credit card providers protect online purchases.
+Avoid agreeing to pay for anything by bank transfer if you asked to do so - you don't have online fraud protection for this, but you do by credit card companies if you use them.

 Phishing: